Suboxone Treatment for Opiate Dependence using The Alchemy Model

 Las Clinicas del Norte uses The Alchemy Model – a group treatment approach highlighted on PBS NewsHour “America Addicted” program October 2017 – to treat opiate and heroin dependence using Suboxone*.
 This program draws on what our best science tells us works for recovery.
 The Alchemy Model is effective, intensive and integrated.
 Abstinence is verified and each part of the program is based on nationally recognized best practices.
 The Alchemy Model successfully brings all of these together to address the special needs of rural patients.
 Las Clinicas del Norte is currently expanding services.

 To Access Services

 Call our Abiquiu Clinic at 505-685-4479 ext.
 111 and leave a message.
-Our coordinator, Katrina, will return your call within 24-48 hours.
+We will return your call within 24-48 hours.
 We are happy to provide information on our program to anyone.
 Services can only be scheduled directly by the person seeking care.

 How does the Alchemy Model work?

 - Not Punitive.
 Patients are not “punished” for relapse; rather relapse is accepted as part of recovery.
 Just as diabetics do not immediately get their A1C under control, nor does someone struggling with addiction get it right immediately.

 - Harm Reduction Focus.
 Change takes place slowly, incrementally, over time.
 Recognizing and acknowledging these incremental changes are critical to building the foundation that long-term abstinence can stand on.
 This means recognizing decreases in use, safer use, changes in behavior that reduce use, etc.